 In general, full-time equivalent (FTE) student counts in California community college systems are typically influenced by employment cycles and tuition rates, the latter of which are set by the state.
 West Kern CCD, however, is somewhat insulated from employment cycles affecting its FTEs because, when the economy is doing well and the district's large petrochemical companies are hiring, the employers usually seek education and training opportunities provided by the college for its employees.
 And, similar to other community colleges and institutes of higher learning, there is also a demand for enrollment when the economy is in a downturn and unemployment rates are high.
-As a result, the District's enrollment increases year-over-year for the past five years, with fiscal 2019 FTEs held relatively flat.
-Total FTEs budgeted for 2020 is 2,925, up from 2,532 in fiscal 2015.
-Management reports that it is currently meeting its state FTEs funding level and has been successful in past years of increasing its enrollment through state FTE allotment.
+Although the 2020 FTEs declined by 1.34% from 2019 FTEs, the 5-year average for the District still demonstrates an average 2.58% enrollment increase year-over-year.
+Management is continuing to monitor the state of the District's FTEs funding level on a regular basis to address any potential funding concerns immediately.
 Continuing to improve budgetary modeling and forecasting methods along with a positive economic climate, the College remains committed to responding to increasing course demands by offering additional classes and educational options.

-The District's fiscal outlook currently reflects stability within the educational industry.
-As of fiscal 2019, the state's new funding formula has decreased the importance of FTEs in the funding calculation and increased the importance of student demographics and performance (although FTEs will still be the greatest factor of importance).
+Although the impacts of the COVID-19 pandemic are yet to be determined, the District's fiscal outlook currently reflects stability within the educational industry.
+With the implementation of the state's new funding formula, the focus has shifted from solely a FTEs emphasis approach in the funding calculation, to an increased emphasis on student demographics and performance (although FTEs will still be the greatest factor of the calculation).
 Given the District's demographics, the district is expected to benefit from the change in the funding formula.
-While FTE levels are less meaningful to the funding formula, it still constitutes an important part of the equation and the District expects to continue to monitor these trends for potential impacts.
+While FTE levels are less significant to the funding formula, it still constitutes an essential part of the equation and the District expects to continue to monitor these trends for potential impacts.
 Furthermore, the near-term funding outlook for CCDs remains positive with recent increases to fund higher education within the state.
-In addition, FTEs could benefit from the California College Promise fee waiver with the state's budget including an additional \$40 million ongoing to cover a second year of enrollment fees for second-year students.
-As a result of the positive state funding and continued support to provide free education, we believe enrollment and state funding in future years should demonstrate stable growth.
+As a result of the positive state funding and continued support to provide free education, we believe enrollment and state funding in future years should demonstrate stable growth even in a time of slight FTES decline given the student success metrics remain steady.